 23.1.6 Olympic Event and Equipment Voting Processes

-(a) Committees voting on a recommendation to Council shall use the appropriate process defined below.
-Council shall vote to accept the recommendation of a reporting committee before considering any submissions on the matter.
-If Council does not accept the recommendation of a reporting committee, it shall then use the appropriate process defined below to make its decision(s).
+(a) The General Assembly shall vote whether to accept or reject the recommendation of Council.
+If the recommendation is rejected, Council must then make a new recommendation to the General Assembly.

-(b) For a decision under Regulation 23.1.3(b), there shall be a single ballot paper listing the ten Events and associated Equipment selected for the next Olympics.
-Each voting member of the committee (or Council) shall mark an X against those whose inclusion in the Olympics after next he or she wishes to be reviewed.
+(b) When a committee considers a recommendation to Council under Regulation 23.1.3(b), there shall be a single ballot paper listing the ten Events and associated Equipment selected for the next Olympics.
+Each voting member of the committee shall mark an X against those whose inclusion in the Olympics after next he or she wishes to be reviewed.
 Members shall vote for a minimum of 4 Events (there is no maximum number of Events).
 The Event receiving the most votes shall be subject to review.
 The Events receiving the second, third and fourth most votes, and any Event receiving more than 50% of the votes cast (excluding abstentions), shall also be subject to review.

 (i) When there is a tie that needs to be broken, a separate run-off ballot shall be held between the tied Events to break it.
 When a tie involves more than two Events, and a run-off ballot only partially breaks that tie, another run-off ballot shall be held between those who are still tied.